-The Trust System Manager and Analyst prepare a Common Fund worksheet based on the Unit Value and Income Factor report.
+The Trust System Manager and Analyst prepares a Common Fund worksheet based on the Unit Value and Income Factor report.
 Operations employees verify that the Common Fund worksheet amounts agree to the Unit Value and Income Factor report.
 The trust accounting system contains a list of accounts purchasing or redeeming a particular Preference Fund during the respective month.
-This information is inputted into the system from the Trust Administrators.
+This information is inputted into the system from the Client Service Group.

-The VP of Investment Research & Operations reviews the cash needs/expectations for the next month and prepares the necessary trades at the Preference Fund level and the Fund Manager level.
-These pending trades are given to the Trust System Manager and Analyst to add to the trades received from the Trust Administrators.
+The VP of Investment Research & Operations and Analyst reviews the cash needs/expectations for the next month and prepares the necessary trades at the Preference Fund level and the Fund Manager level.
+These pending trades are given to the Trust System Manager and Analyst to add to the trades received from the Client Relations Managers.